mhoemmen/wg21-proposals/movable-box/movable-box.md

 as the object's representation.
-We propose making that well-defined behavior by introducing a narrowing of trivial copyability called *trivial copy-constructibility*, that requires only that the type have a trivial copy constructor.
+We propose making that well-defined behavior by introducing a narrowing of trivial copyability called *copy-constructibility-from-bytes* that does not require a trivial copy assignment operator.
+(We do not call this "trivial copy-constructibility" because that would conflict with the existing `is_trivially_copy_constructible` type trait, that has too narrow of a meaning for our purpose.)

-Our definition makes all trivial copy-constructible types also implicit-lifetime types, so we can use `start_lifetime_as` to start the lifetime of a trivially copy-constructible object using an existing object representation.
+Our definition makes all copy-constructible-from-bytes types also implicit-lifetime types, so we can use `start_lifetime_as` to start the lifetime of such an object using a copy of an existing object's value representation.

 # Motivation